-Going to sleep and/or waking on your left side seems to protect against unexpected stillbirths, as discovered in a New Zealand study.
-You obviously have little control of which side you wake up on.
-You can learn to go to sleep on your left side.
-Then you will have met the “and/or” going to sleep or waking on your left that was found to protect against unexplained still birth (in a New Zealand study).
+Going to sleep and/or waking up on your left side seems to protect against unexpected stillbirths, as discovered in a New Zealand study.
+You obviously have little control over which side you wake up on, but you can learn to go to sleep on your left side!

-If your care provider asks you to avoid a position, ask them why.
+If your care provider asks you to avoid a particular position, be sure to ask them why.
 It may be that monitoring of the baby’s heartbeat or your blood pressure shows that a particular position is not good for you at that time.
 This is always great information to have.

 Changing positions may be good for the baby in general.
-Getting up to go to the bathroom one or more times a night seems to be protective of baby’s wellbeing, as noticed by the same New Zealand researchers mentioned in the study above.
+Getting up to go to the bathroom one or more times a night seems to be protective of the baby’s wellbeing as well, as noticed by the same New Zealand researchers.

-Another study verifies the benefit of sleeping on one’s left side, and the disadvantages of sleeping on one’s back.
-The weight of the womb in mid and late pregnancy can reduce blood flow that is now known to affect baby’s wellbeing.
+What most studies agree on is the many disadvantages of sleeping on one’s back.
+The weight of the womb in mid to late pregnancy can reduce blood flow that is now known to adversely affect the baby’s health.

 Want more comfort in pregnancy?

 Check out our complete list of Comfort Tips.